When does unfair dismissal occur:

 What happens in the employee engaged in serious misconduct?

-- conduct that is wilful or deliberate and that is inconsistent with the continuation of the employment
+- Willful or deliberate conduct that is inconsistent with the continuation of the employment;

-- conduct that causes serious and imminent risk to the health and safety of a person or to the reputation, viability or profitability of the employer’s business, for example: theft, fraud, assault, intoxication at work and the refusal to carry out lawful and reasonable instructions consistent with the employment contract
+- Conduct that causes serious and imminent risk to the health and safety of a person or to the reputation, viability or profitability of the employer’s business.
+For example: theft, fraud, assault, intoxication at work or the refusal to carry out lawful and reasonable instructions consistent with the employment contract.

 If an employee engages in ‘serious misconduct’, you can terminate their employment on the spot, without giving them the required notice.